 The footbed, also called the insole, refers to the inner part of a shoe that supports the bottom of the foot.
 The footbed runs along the bottom of the foot within the shoe, and provides the foot with support.
 Insoles are crafted in different styles according to the brand of shoe, and may be flat, curved or anatomically shaped.
 They may also be fixed or removable.

 At Best Slippers, we craft slippers with removable footbeds to allow you to manage your insole comfort according to the unique needs of your feet.
 And this feature cuts across the Best Slipper footwear including our clogs, house slippers, bedroom slippers, and much more.
-Our Haflinger®slippers for women, for example, are highly recommended for their insole support and removable footbeds.
+Our Haflinger slippers, for example, are highly recommended for their insole support and removable footbeds.